hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 For configuring your sv app, please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/sv-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.
 - If you want to configure the audience for the SV app backend API, replace ``OIDC_AUTHORITY_SV_AUDIENCE`` in the `auth.audience` entry with audience for the SV app backend API. e.g. ``https://sv.example.com/api``.
 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
 - Update the ``auth.jwksUrl`` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.